 C. The DRPC shall, with respect to capital and liquidity analysis and planning:

-- Review the Capital Management Policy.
+- Review and approve the Capital Management Policy.

 - Review analysis of the Firm’s liquidity risk.
 If liquidity management issues develop between meetings of the DRPC that the Chief Financial Officer believes could have a material adverse impact on the Firm, the Chief Financial Officer will promptly report such issues to the Chair of the DRPC.